State-by-State Requirements

 Project Planning Workflow (Recommended Approach)

-To manage state-by-state compliance successfully, teams should follow a structured approach—utility rules, interconnection classification, islanding expectations, deliverables, then early coordination.
+To manage state-by-state compliance effectively, teams should follow a structured process—starting with utility rules, interconnection classification, islanding expectations, compliance deliverables, and early coordination.

 01